Puzzlepart/bestillingsportalen/Business-units.md

 ## Upgrading from an earlier version (Adding business units functionality)

-**Before** importing the updated Provision Assist Power Apps solution, follow the steps below to add the Business Units functionality.
+**Before** importing the updated Bestillingsportalen Power Apps solution, follow the steps below to add the Business Units functionality.

 1. Create a list named 'BusinessUnits', once created rename the list to 'Business Units' i.e. add a space.
 2. Create the following columns: